QuentinRa/blog.quentinra.dev/CONTRIBUTING.md

 First, you can edit a course directly on the website.
 You will have to solve a captcha, but this is easy.

-## Fork the repository

-You can [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) the repository.
-Then simply edit the file(s) you wanted to modify and submit a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+You can also [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
+Then simply edit the file(s) you wanted to, and [submit a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ## Editing a file